Pdshende/Object_detection_using_Tensorflow_API/README.md

 ```
 (tensorflow1) C:\tensorflow1\models\research\object_detection> jupyter notebook object_detection_tutorial.ipynb
 ```
-This opens the script in your default web browser and allows you to step through the code one section at a time.
-You can step through each section by clicking the âRunâ button in the upper toolbar.
-The section is done running when the âIn [ * ]â text next to the section populates with a number (e.g. âIn [1]â).

 (Note: part of the script downloads the ssd_mobilenet_v1 model from GitHub, which is about 74MB.
 This means it will take some time to complete the section, so be patient.)